 Thompson v Thompson, acting for the plaintiff in a County Court matter seeking freezing orders and recovery of money pursuant to claims in tort and restitution, unled.

-Oswal v Carson, acting for the tenth and eleventh defendants in a Supreme Court matter in relation to privilege disputes, led by Timothy Walker QC and Dion Fahey.
+Oswal v Carson, acting for the tenth and eleventh defendants in a Supreme Court matter in relation to privilege disputes, led by Timothy Walker KC and Dion Fahey.

-Kurban v Mamounia, acting for an incorporated trust and a trustee in relation to an application for an interlocutory injunction, led by Dr Andrew Hanak QC.
+Kurban v Mamounia, acting for an incorporated trust and a trustee in relation to an application for an interlocutory injunction, led by Dr Andrew Hanak KC.

-Mitic v OZ Minerals Limited, acting for Clayton Utz in a Federal Court class action in respect of allegations of misleading and deceptive conduct, led by Peter Jopling QC and Jeremy Slattery.
+Mitic v OZ Minerals Limited, acting for Clayton Utz in a Federal Court class action in respect of allegations of misleading and deceptive conduct, led by Peter Jopling KC and Jeremy Slattery KC.